getting-data-science-done/url2features/data/README.md

 Data
 ====

-This directory contains raw data files that were downloaded and then processed into resources used by the url2features library.
+This directory contains some raw data files that were downloaded and then processed into resources used by the url2features library.

+It also contains data sets used for experimentation with the url2features library.

 File
 ```